Capital punishment in Judaism: In Rabbinic Judaism

-Where the death sentence was warranted but the court had not the jurisdiction to mete out the death sentence, such as when there were not two or more witnesses, the court had the authority to lock-up the convicted individual within a cupola, or similar confined structure, and to feed them meager portions of bread and water until they died.
+Where the death sentence was warranted but the court did not the jurisdiction to mete out the death sentence, such as when there were not two or more witnesses, the court had the authority to lock up the convicted individual within a cupola, or similar confined structure, and to feed them meager portions of bread and water until they died.

 Megillat Taanit

 According to an oral teaching appearing in Megillat Taanit, the four modes of execution formerly used in Jewish law were mostly orally transmitted practices not explicitly stated in the Written Law of Moses, although some modes of punishment are explicitly stated.
 Megillat Taanit records that "On the fourth [day] of [the lunar month] Tammuz, the book of decrees had been purged (עדא ספר גזרתא)".
 The Hebrew commentary (scholion) on this line brings two different explanations of this event; according to one of the explanations, the "book of decrees" was composed by the Sadducees and used by them as proof concerning the four modes of capital punishment; the Pharisees and rabbis preferred to determine the punishments via orally transmitted interpretation of scripture.